cmwen/private-chat-hub-v3/docs/PRODUCT_REQUIREMENTS.md

 - No user data is sent to the app developer's servers — ever
 - Cloud API providers receive only the data necessary for inference
 - Conversation content is never included in crash reports or logs
-- All local data is encrypted at rest
+- Saved chat histories are stored locally as human-readable plain-text files and are never uploaded by the app

 **Acceptance Criteria:**
 - A network traffic audit shows no unexpected outbound requests
 - Crash reports contain no message content or API keys
+- Saved history files can be opened outside the app and still match in-app rendering

 #### SEC-002: Credential Security (Must Have)
 **Requirements:**
-- API keys are stored using platform secure storage (e.g., Android Keystore-backed)
+- API keys are stored using platform secure storage
 - API keys are never logged, displayed in full, or included in exports
 - HTTPS is enforced for all cloud API communication
 - HTTP connections to self-hosted instances trigger a visible warning